lucasjotap/Spark/README.md

 First, let's take another look at the set and see what's in it.
 The set is a short log of flights that contains columns DEST_COUNTRY_NAME, ORIGIN_COUNTRY_NAM and count.
 These records are not sorted by any means, so let's use some Spark magic in order to fix that.

-Second, we'll need to look at some called `Explain Plan` from Spark.
+Second, we'll need to look at something called `Explain Plan` from Spark.

 Let's run some more code on the terminal: